Leap Years

 2. However, a year that is divisible by 100 is not a leap year unless it is also divisible by 400.

-How to know if it is a Leap Year?
+How to know if it is a leap year?

 We can determine if a given year is a leap year using these rules.